Cee Farrow

-Christian F. Kruzinski (September 4, 1956 – May 7, 1993), better known also as Cee Farrow, was a new wave singer of the early 1980s.
+Christian Frede Kruzinski (September 4, 1956 – May 7, 1993), better known also as Cee Farrow, was a new wave singer of the early 1980s.

 Background

-Farrow was born in Frankfurt, Germany.
+Farrow was born in Frankfurt, West Germany.
 Originally a model, he was most noted for his debut single "Should I Love You", which peaked at no. 82 on the Billboard Hot 100 on October 22, 1983.
-The single also entered the R&B Singles chart on October 8, 1983 and peaked at no. 91.
+The single also entered the R&B Singles chart on October 8, 1983, and peaked at no. 91.
 He released one full-length LP, titled Red and Blue, on the Rocshire label in 1983.
 The label suffered legal problems and all its assets, including master tapes, were seized.
 The album never has been officially re-issued on CD.

 Farrow also designed over a dozen album covers for Rochshire and Graphite Records' artists, including his own debut album, the 1983 album The Boy Is Mine by Caro, and the 1984 album Stage Struck by Justine Johns.

 In August 1984 he married April M Gabrielle (April M. Kruzinski) in Nevada.

 During the late 1980s and early 1990s, Farrow and April ran a series of nightclubs in the Los Angeles area.
 Among these were The Apartment Club (1988–90), The Bitter End (1985) and Maxx.

 Farrow re-surfaced with another single "Imagination" in 1991 under the label Graphite Records, although it failed to gain any success.
 A music video was created for the single.

-Farrow died on May 7, 1993 in West Hollywood, California, reportedly of a brain disease attributed to AIDS.
+Farrow died on May 7, 1993, in West Hollywood, California, reportedly of a brain disease attributed to AIDS.
 He was cremated and his funeral was held at Greystone Manor in Los Angeles.